-The public hearing is mandatory within the EIA procedures undertaken for projects and takes place in every county (there are 42 counties in Romania).
-Such hearings are organised by the local environmental protection agencies (LEPA) with support from the developer.
+The public hearing is mandatory within the EIA procedures undertaken for projects and takes place in the area of the project (there are 42 counties in Romania).
+Such hearings are organised by developers, guided by the local environmental protection agencies (LEPA) with financial support from the developer.